 So will it happen?

-If KT&G are going to have any chance at all of getting a product on the market by December, it would need to be pretty much ready to go into production by this point.
+If KT&G are going to have any chance at all of getting a heated tobacco product on the market by December, it would need to be pretty much ready to go into production by this point.
 That means it would need to have been tested already, and probably tried by a good number of consumers to get their feedback on it.
 If this has been done, it’s been done unusually discreetly – we can’t find any details or images of a KT&G device anywhere.

 Of course, South Korean companies are very good at keeping innovations quiet until they’re ready to start marketing them, so it’s very possible that KT&G really do have a product ready to launch over the next few months.
 If they do, it will be interesting to see how it compares to iQOS, Glo and other existing devices.
 Hopefully we’ll know more about it – and whether it will be marketed outside South Korea – soon.